 Slate allows for customizing the config file in order to emulate tiling windows.

 Con Hard to configure

-There's no graphical user interface for configuring Slate, it has to be done from the command line interface or by editing a config file, making it somewhat difficult and time-consuming.
+There's no graphical user interface for configuring Slate, meaning it has to be done from the command line interface or by editing a config file.
+This makes it somewhat difficult and time-consuming.